 Michael White strives to continue the comeback that began at Convivio and Alto with the seafood-centric Marea, his third and most ambitious venture with partner Chris Cannon.
 An upmarket shrine to the simple pleasures of the Italian coastline, the project is a gutsy gamble from a chef with bravado to burn.
 The high prices and opulent dining room—with silver-dipped seashells and rosewood walls—suggest a restaurant with the loftiest auteur ambitions.

 Noah Bermanoff's Montreal meets Manhattan sandwich shop is among the city’s most cultish, with locations in both Manhattan and Brooklyn.
-On Christmas Day, a $65 Jewish Christmas Chinese Feast will offer courses like smoked-meat bao topped with creamy slaw, shiitake-stuffed eggplant with ponzu sauce, and hand-pulled wide noodles with chili oil, cashews and shaved ginger.
+On Christmas Day, a playful Jewish Christmas Chinese Feast is offered for the non-traditional.
+This year's dishes included baogels (bao-bagel hybrid from Black Seed), turnip cake and Mongolian smoked beef.

 RedFarm is indeed groundbreaking: an interpretive Chinese restaurant with high-end ingredients and whimsical plating that have packed the dining room since opening night.
 Dressed in farm-to-table drag with potted plants in the windows, blond wood pillars and gingham booths, the place could easily pass for another seasonal New American restaurant, but don’t be fooled: RedFarm offers a glimpse back into the golden age of Chinese fine dining.